steffenhartleib/CapstoneProject/README.md

 <br/>
 The assignment was to create an app that predicts the next word of a string entered by a user.<br/>
 <br/>
-NPL was not covered in the previous courses, so this was a challenging project.
+Natural Language Processing (NPL) was not covered in this course, or in any of the previous one.
+So this was a challenging project.
 We had to read up on NLP AND develop the app within 7 weeks. <br/>
 <br/>
 Sink or swim.
 The way I like it.<br/k >
 <br/>